opendenton/denton_data/README.md

 - From the project directory, `gem install bundler`
 - Then `bundle install`
 - To bootstrap the db, run `sh bootstrap.sh`
-- Then create the schema with `PGPASSWORD=password1 psql -d denton_data -U denton_data -f migrate.sql`
+- Then create the schema with `PGPASSWORD=password1 psql -d denton_data -U denton_data -f db\schema.sql`

 #### Running